wintercounter/ccss/web/docs/guides/quick-examples.md

 ---
-id: examples
+id: quick-examples
-title: Examples
+title: Quick examples
 ---

-There are already multiple ways to utilize **CCSS** in your codebase, however currently only CSS-in-JS solutions are being covered.
+There are already multiple ways to utilize **CCSS** in your codebase, however currently only CSS-in-JS solutions covered.
 Please note you can also use `emotion` or any other `CSS-in-JS` solution.

 ## Styled-components + JSX